Bhaswant/DAOFAB/README.md

-How to Run:
+How to Run:&nbsp;

-Compile the code with the command "mvn clean install" Execute the following command: java -jar
+Compile the code with the command "mvn clean install" &nbsp;
+Execute the following command: java -jar &nbsp;
-Trigger the following APIs
+Trigger the following APIs&nbsp;

 Following APIs are supported